-- (1) 1It must be ensured that the following laws are guaranteed when requests are made for deadlines and conditions concerning protection under §§ 3, 4, 6 und 8 of the Law to Protect Working Mothers (Mutterschutzgesetz MuSchG) dated on 20 June 2002 (BGBI I S. 2318) in the respective valid version, the deadline of the Law concerning Parental Allowance (Elterngeld) and Parental Leave (Bundeselterngeld- und Elternzeitgesetz BEEG) dated on 5 December 2006 (BGBI I p.
-2748) in the respective valid version, as well as for time off for nursing care of a close relative according to § 7 Abs.
-3 des Gesetzes über die Pflegezeit (Pflegezeitgesetz PflegeZG) dated on 28 May 2008 (BGBI I p.
-874, 896) in the respective valid version.
-2Relevant pieces of evidence must be produced; changes in conditions must be promptly communicated. - (2) 1Upon request, duration of study time will not be counted towards examination deadlines during periods in which it was not possible to study, or when it was only possible to study in a very limited way.
+- (1) The ability to make use of protection periods outlined in the Maternity Protection Act (MuSchG) must be guaranteed.
+Upon application, the ability to take parental leave in accordance with the Federal Parents' Allowance and Parental Leave Act (BEEG) as well as the periods for the care of a close relative within the meaning of § 7 para 3 of the Nursing Period Act (PflegeZG) who is in need of care within the meaning of §§ 14, 15 of the Eleventh Book of the Social Law Book (SGB XI) shall be guaranteed.
+Relevant pieces of evidence must be produced; changes in conditions must be promptly communicated. - (2) 1Upon request, duration of study time will not be counted towards examination deadlines during periods in which it was not possible to study, or when it was only possible to study in a very limited way.
 2Relevant pieces of evidence must be produced; in case of illness, medical evidence must be submitted.
 3 Changes in conditions must be promptly communicated.